300 B.C. – 1300 A.D.

 2000 and beyond

 The beginning of the 21st century saw a surge in interest in chocolate as a new generation of chocolatiers arrived displaying new levels of creativity as well as a return to recipes inspired by chocolate’s Maya and Aztec roots.
-With emphasis on healthy eating, consumers began looking for chocolate with a higher percentage of cocoa and no additives.
-Scientific research confirmed the nutritious benefits of the moderate consumption of the cocoa bean.
+With an emphasis on healthy eating, consumers began looking for chocolate with a higher percentage of cocoa and no additives.
+Scientific research confirmed the nutritious benefits of the moderate consumption of cocoa bean.